The Flirtations (R&B musical group)

-The Flirtations (previously The Gypsies) are an all-female musical group who have recorded since the early 1960s.
+The Flirtations (previously The Gypsies) are an American Girl group established in 1962, who found their greatest success after relocating to the United Kingdom.
+Their biggest hit was the 1968 song "Nothing but a Heartache".

 History

 In 1962 in New York City, Lestine Johnson and sisters Ernestine Pearce, Shirley Pearce and Betty Pearce from South Carolina formed The Gypsies.
 In 1964 they signed to Old Town Records, where they released their debut single "Hey There, Hey There".
 The song achieved airplay only on local radio stations, but their next single — the J.J.
 Jackson-written "Jerk It" — was more successful, reaching #111 (pop) and #33 (R&B) in the spring of 1965.
 Despite the relative success of "Jerk It", Lestine Johnson left the group, replaced by Viola Billups.
 The Gypsies released only two singles on Old Town Records in 1966, giving them a total of four.

 That year, now on Josie Records, the four women renamed themselves The Flirtations and released the well-regarded northern soul dancer "Change My Darkness Into Light".
 It was ignored by DJs and sales suffered.
 The quartet then moved to the Jamie-Guyden distributed label Festival Records, where they released "Stronger Than Her Love" and "Settle Down" as a single, which failed to spark much interest.